 Terms of reference for Task Forces

 Task Forces are instruments to solve a specific, time limited task.
-They serve a dual purpose for Europeana Network Association (ENA): 1) they are the way for the Network to influence Europeana operation, policy, strategy and direction; 2) they are a method of Europeana to fulfil requirements from the Business Plan or the Europeana DSI funding framework.
+They represent a way for Europeana Network Association (ENA) to influence the operation, policy, strategy and direction of the Europeana initiative.

 Task Forces formally belong to the ENA communities, depending on their focus and topic of interest.